 “Entrepreneurs balk when they receive that type of offer because they don’t understand debt,” says O’Leary.Taking on debt through a loan can expand a small business in a variety of ways.
 Additional funds can be used for working capital, to increase marketing efforts, for hiring employees, to purchase equipment and more.
 Click To Tweet

 Small business owners have a plethora of funding options these days – from a merchant cash advances (MCA) to credit cards to the type of equity deal featured on Shark Tank.

-For many small business owners, a Small Business Administration loan is the best bet to fuel growth.
+For many small business owners seeking business loan advice, a Small Business Administration (SBA) loan is the best bet to fuel growth.
 The mission of the SBA in part is “to maintain and strengthen the nation’s economy by enabling the establishment and viability of small businesses…”